Suleiman700/HA-Uptime-Tracker/readme.md

 ## Overview

 The Uptime Tracker custom component for Home Assistant provides sensors that monitor the duration of server offline periods.
-It includes two sensors:
+It includes three sensors:

-1. `Last Offline`: Shows the exact date and time when the server went offline.
+1. `Last Offline Time`: Shows the exact date and time when the server went offline.
-2. `Last Offline Duration`: Displays the duration in seconds since the server last went offline.
+2. `Last Offline Duration`: Displays the duration in seconds since the server last went offline & came online.
+3. `Last Online Time`: Shows the exact date and time when the server is online.

 ![img.png](img.png)